Commercial-off-the-shelf (COTS) software is a term for software products that are ready-made and available for purchase in the commercial market.

 4. Implement the COTS-Based Solution

-There are certain tasks that should be performed in order to ensure the COTS software components are configured for the system and its requirements.
+There are certain tasks that should be performed in order to ensure the COTS application components are configured for the system and its requirements.
 Although these activities are unlike traditional coding exercises, they do take time and effort to complete.
 The results of these activities require testing and verification.
 These tasks also require a significant level of understanding, in regards to how COTS components work and how to implement them.

 5. Maintenance and Upgrade of the COTS-Based Solution